Efficient qubit measurement with a nonreciprocal microwave amplifier

 We now extract the signal to noise ratio of the measurement chain, $\text{SNR}$, see Fig.~\ref{fig2}d-f.
 The measurement signal after an integration time $\tau$ consists of two Gaussian distributions corresponding to the ground and excited qubit states, with mean values $\moy{I_\text{g,e}}$, standard deviations $\moy{\sigma_\text{g,e}}$, and $\text{SNR}^2=(\moy{I_\text{g}}-\moy{I_\text{e}})^2/(\sigma_\text{g}^2+\sigma_\text{e}^2)$, see Fig.~\ref{fig2}d.
 Experimentally, we prepare the qubit in either its ground or excited state, and measure the rate at which the SNR grows as a function of integration time ($\tau\gg1/\kappa$), yielding the measurement rate $\Gamma_m = \text{SNR}^2/4\tau$ \cite{Didier2015FastInteraction}.
 In Fig.~\ref{fig2}f we show the measurement rate as a function of measurement amplitude and FPJA gain.
 As expected, the SNR increases linearly with the measurement amplitude.
 As the FPJA gain increases, the measurement rate approaches the measurement-induced dephasing rate (dashed line), a hallmark of a highly efficient measurement.

 The ratio of the measurement rate to the measurement-induced dephasing rate yields the measurement efficiency, $\eta_\text{m} = \Gamma_\text{m}/\Gamma_\phi^\text{m}$ \cite{Didier2015FastInteraction}, shown in Fig.~\ref{fig3} as function of FPJA gain.
 At low FPJA gain, the measurement efficiency is limited by the system noise temperature of the homodyne measurement setup (Supp.
 Inf.).
 As the FPJA gain increases, it overwhelms the noise of the homodyne setup and the efficiency increases.
 Concurrently the thermal occupancy of the cavity, $n_\text{env}$, increases slightly, as discussed previously in Fig.~\ref{fig2}.
 This results in an increase of the photon shot-noise in the cavity and therefore of the qubit dephasing, which can be cast as an environmental efficiency \cite{Vijay2012} $\eta_\text{env}=1/(1+2n_\text{env})$, shown in Fig.~\ref{fig3}.
 At an optimal gain of approximately $15~\text{dB}$, we reach an efficiency of $\eta_\text{m} = 72\pm4\%$ and an environmental efficiency $\eta_\text{env}=88\pm2\%$.
 An empirical noise model suggests that $\eta_\text{m}$ is primarily limited by residual coupling of the amplifier resonance to the output port \cite{Lecocq2020MicrowaveAmplifier}.
-Both the measurement inefficiency $1-\eta_\text{m}$ and thermal occupancy of the cavity $n_\text{env}$ can be reduced by at least an order of magnitude with a straightforward redesign of the linewidth of each resonator of the FPJA \cite{Lecocq2020MicrowaveAmplifier}.
-We note that the small discrepancy between the measured backaction and theoretical predictions is likely due to the fact that the output noise of the amplifier is slightly qubit state dependent, therefore performing a qubit measurement even in absence of cavity displacement.
+Both the measurement inefficiency $1-\eta_\text{m}$ and thermal occupancy of the cavity $n_\text{env}$ can be reduced by at least an order of magnitude with a straightforward redesign of the external coupling to each resonator of the FPJA \cite{Lecocq2020MicrowaveAmplifier}.
+We note that the small discrepancy between the measured backaction and theoretical predictions is potentially due to a weak measurement performed by the amplifier even in the absence of cavity displacement.
+Indeed, the state-dependant frequency shift of the readout cavity results in a state-dependant gain profile of the amplifier.
+As a consequence, the qubit state is encoded in the output noise spectrum which, if unmonitored, results in spurious dephasing.
+This form of backaction has been observed in other experiments and is an active area of research \cite{Eddins2019High-EfficiencyAmplifier,Liu2020NoiseInterferometer}.

 At the optimal FPJA gain, we demonstrate the ability to perform strong projective qubit measurements.
 We extract a state-estimation fidelity of $97\%$ in $350~\si{\nano\second}$ for $|\alpha|^2\approx2.5$, mostly dominated by the ratio of the qubit relaxation rate and the cavity linewidth (Supp.
 Inf.).
 The dynamic range of the amplifier is large enough for a measurement strength $|\alpha|^2>5$, approaching the limits of the dispersive approximation \cite{Blais2004}, inducing spurious qubit transitions.